v0.7.4 beta

 }

-// now page template that takes `Page` as arg
+// template that takes `Page` as arg

 templ Template(p Page) {